-The Group's capital management policy is to ensure that it has sufficient and necessary financial resources to fund its working capital needs, capital asset purchases and debt service requirements associated with its existing operations over the next 12 months.
-And also consider the debt ratio to maintain investor, creditor and market confidence and to sustain future development of the business.
-The Group's capital management strategy is consistent with the prior year, and the debt ratio is 46% and 41% at December 31, 2020 and 2019.
+The Company's capital management policy is to ensure that it has sufficient and necessary financial resources to sustain its working capital, capital expenditures and debt refunding requirements within twelve months after the reporting date.
+And also considers the debt ratio to maintain investor, creditor and market confidence.
+The Company's capital management strategy is consistent with the prior year, and the debt ratio were 37% and 34% as of December 31, 2020 and 2019, respectively.